El Cimarrón (Henze)

 El Cimarrón (The Runaway Slave) is a scenic vocal composition by the German composer Hans Werner Henze, written when the composer lived in Cuba in 1969–1970.
 It is subtitled Biographie des geflohenen Sklaven Esteban Montejo (Biography of the runaway slave Esteban Montejo), and the libretto by Hans Magnus Enzensberger is based on the oral autobiography related in 1963 to Miguel Barnet by Montejo, who was also a veteran of the Cuban War of Independence (1895–98).

 History

 In Cuba in the 19th century, Cimarrón was a term for a runaway slave.
-The former slave on which Henze's El Cimarrón is based was Esteban Montejo, born in 1860; he told his story in an interview, at age 104, with the Cuban ethnologist Miguel Barnet, who made it a documentary El Cimarrón for ethnobiographical, social and psychological studies.
+The former slave on which Henze's El Cimarrón is based was Esteban Montejo, born in 1860; he told his story in an interview, at age 104, with the Cuban ethnologist Miguel Barnet, who made it a documentary El Cimarrón for ethnographic, social and psychological studies.